 The amount Mrs. Anderson pays ($15.50) plus the manufacturer discount payment ($42.00) count as out-of-pocket spending.
 So, $57.50 counts as out-of-pocket spending and helps Mrs. Anderson get out of the coverage gap.
 The remaining $4.50, which is 5% of the drug cost and 75% of the dispensing fee paid by the drug plan, doesn't count toward Mrs. Anderson's out-of-pocket spending.

 Here is an example of someone who needs generic medications.

-In 2019, Mr. Evans reaches the coverage gap in his Medicare drug plan.
+In 2019, Mr. Evans reaches the Medicare Donut Hole in his drug plan.
 He goes to his pharmacy to fill a prescription for a covered generic drug.
 The price for the drug is $20, and there's a $2 dispensing fee that gets added to the cost.
 Mr. Evans will pay 37% of the plan’s cost for the drug and dispensing fee ($22 x .37 = $8.14).
 The $8.14 he pays will be counted as out-of-pocket spending to help him get out of the coverage gap.

 The Coverage Gap and You

-The donut hole is a major problem in the Medicare plan because many enrollees can’t afford to get through it.
+The Medicare Donut Hole is a major problem in the Medicare plan because many enrollees can’t afford to get through it.
 The U.S. Department of Health and Human Services estimates that more than a quarter of participants simply stop filling their prescribed drugs when they hit the donut hole.

 There are enhanced plans that provide additional benefits to help with donut hole coverage, but everything comes at an additional cost.

-For more information about how the donut hole could affect you, talk to a Medicare agent at Braden insurance today.
+For more information about how the Medicare Donut Hole could affect you, talk to a Medicare agent at Braden Insurance today.